Why website maintenance matters and how much it costs

 | Low | Content change, minor request | 10 business days | 3 business days |

-A security breach on a small-to-medium business website costs an average of $5,000 – $25,000:
+A security breach on a small-to-medium business site averages $5,000–$25,000:

-- Immediate costs: Forensic investigation, site restoration, data breach response ($1,500 – $8,000)
+- Immediate costs: forensic investigation, restoration, breach response ($1,500–$8,000)

-- GDPR fines: If personal data was exposed (potentially millions)
+- GDPR fines: if personal data was exposed (potentially millions)

-A neglected, slowing website continuously loses money:
+A neglected, slowing site continuously loses money:

 - Every 1-second slowdown means a 7% conversion decrease